Peak fall foliage edges closer to D.C. with western suburbs awash in autumn color

 According to the Department of Natural Resources (DNR), Garrett, Allegany and Washington counties in the northwest are past peak.
 The ocean-adjacent Worcester County is still in the “just changing” phase.

-The DNR shows much of the D.C. area at peak, whereas we’re probably several days away, highlighting some of the differences and subjectivity in fall color reporting.
+The DNR shows much of the D.C. area at peak, though we’re probably several days away, highlighting some of the differences and subjectivity in fall color reporting.

 Virginia

 Virginia is also exhibiting quite a range in fall color.
-During the middle of this week, if you drove into the mountainous Highland County in west central Virginia, you would have encountered “snowliage,” or coating of snow amid the changing color.
+During the middle of this week, if you drove into the mountainous Highland County in west-central Virginia, you would have encountered “snowliage,” or a coating of snow amid the changing color.

-“Almost anywhere you travel in Virginia this week, you’ll find a beautiful mix of colors – and maybe even a dusting of snow in the high mountains of southwest Virginia,” wrote the Virginia Department of Forestry in their Nov.
+“Almost anywhere you travel in Virginia this week, you’ll find a beautiful mix of colors — and maybe even a dusting of snow in the high mountains of southwest Virginia,” wrote the Virginia Department of Forestry in its Nov.
 3 update.

 It’s sure to be a busy weekend for leaf peepers locally.
-High color to near peak conditions are ongoing across northern Virginia.
+High color to near peak conditions are ongoing across Northern Virginia.

 “The Blue Ridge and Ridge and Valley regions are at the peak of coloration or just past it, and much of the Piedmont is nearing peak,” the Department of Forestry wrote.

 Skyline Drive will also surely be packed this weekend.
-According to their weekly report, conditions are near or just past peak at higher elevations but near peak across the sweeping views of the lowlands of Shenandoah Valley.
+According to the weekly report, conditions are near or just past peak at higher elevations but near peak across the sweeping views of the lowlands of Shenandoah Valley.

 West Virginia